Top 10 myths about osteoporosis

 Myth 2: Osteoporosis is normal… as your bones age they should get weak.

-One of the most dangerous bone health myths is that osteoporosis is inevitable as we age.
+One of the most dangerous bone health myths is that there is no osteoporosis prevention as we age and that it is inevitable.
 While there are some fixed risk factors — such as our age and gender — you can control many of the risk factors that lead to excessive bone loss, osteoporosis and fracture.
 The truth is, you can have strong bones at any age.

 Myth 3: A diagnosis of osteoporosis means you’ll suffer a fracture.